novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 #### SSD

+'''If you are using Ubuntu 14.04 you can skip these steps since it already runs periodically. '''

 If you are using an SSD enable TRIM to always get the best performance.
 Just add to the mount options.
 The option avoids some writes on the SSD which is also desirable.